Korumburra

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Korumburra has seven active public transport stops.
 These are served by two routes offering a total of 44 weekly passenger trips.
-Transport access is moderate with residents typically located 443 meters from the nearest stop.
-Most commuters travel outward and cars remain the dominant mode at 95%.
+The accessibility to these stops is moderate, with residents typically living 443 meters away from the nearest one.
+Most Korumburra residents commute outwards, primarily using cars (95%).
 On average, there are 1.5 vehicles per dwelling.
 According to the 2021 Census, 13.7% of residents work from home, which may be influenced by COVID-19 conditions.

-Service frequency averages six trips per day across all routes, equating to approximately six weekly trips per individual stop.
+The service frequency averages six trips per day across all routes, resulting in approximately six weekly trips per individual stop.

 Frequently Asked Questions - Transport